nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a new person.
-2. AddressBook prompts the user to input details for the new person.
+1. User requests to add a new person and inputs details for the new person.
-3. User inputs details for the new person.
-4. AddressBook saves the new person's information.
+2. AddressBook saves the new person's information.
-5. AddressBook confirms the addition of the new person.
+3. AddressBook confirms the addition of the new person.

     Use case ends.

+**Extensions**

+*  1a.
+User does not input enough parameters along with the contact.

+    *  1a1.
+AddressBook prompts the user on the proper usage of the command.

+        Use case resumes at step 2.

 **Use case: List**